DylanCheetah/simple-todo/lessons/10-deleting_todo_lists.md

         return view(request, *args, **kwargs)
 ```

-The `get_object_or_404` function accepts a queryset and the same arguments as the `get` method of the `objects` attribute of a data model class.
-If the requested data model instance isn't found, it will raise an `Http404` exception.
-If the requested todo list is found, its `delete` method will be called to delete it.
-Next we need to map our new view to a URL.
+The `TodoListDeleteView` extends `DeleteView`.
+The `success_url` attribute determines what URL to redirect to after deleting the todo list.
+The `get_queryset` method returns a queryset which determines which todo lists can be deleted by the current user.
+We override the `delete` method so we can return an `HttpResponseClientRedirect` object just like we did for our todo list create view.
 Open `simple-todo/simple_todo/todo_lists/urls.py` and modify it like this:
 ```python
 from django.urls import path